neoeahit/mediumish-theme-jekyll/_posts/2021-01-02-pm-weekly_one.md

 </div>

 Sara writes on Product Craft website on 6 new year resolutions to consider for product managers.
-These include building adaptable roadmaps, use data driven decision-making, communicate better, spend (more) time with customers and remove unused features.
+These include building adaptable roadmaps, using data driven decision-making, communicating better, spending (more) time with customers and removing unused features.
 Read full article for details!

 ---